KTH/integral-mecenat-integration/README.md

 1. Create a new keystore and put in on the classpath by mounting a volume in /opt/data or if using docker swarm, use the secrets mechanism.
 2. Build a new container with the updated keystore.
-3. Disable certificate verification by removing the ftpClient.trustStore arguments to the ftp component in MecenatTransferRoute.java
+3. Disable certificate verification by removing the ftpClient argument to the ftps component in MecenatTransferRoute.java

 A new keystore can be created by grabbing the new public key from the server using openssl,